 - Stop the live stream recording feature from your Dacast live channel.
 Go back to your live channel inside the “General” tab, scroll down to the “Settings” section and toggle to the left to stop the feature itself.

 As we mentioned, the file will be saved to your VOD library once you stop the recording.

-If live-to-VOD archiving is a feature that you need to reach your video streaming goals, be sure to choose an online video platform that offers the necessary support.
+If a live-to-VOD archiving is a feature that you need to reach your video streaming goals, be sure to choose an online video platform that offers the necessary support.

 Dacast is one of the top video streaming platforms that supports live-to-VOD archiving.
-It is equipped with a ton of features for professional broadcasting, including video monetization, white-label streaming, unlimited channels and playlists, easy embedding, and more.
+It is equipped with a ton of features for professional broadcasting, including video monetization, white-label streaming, unlimited channels and playlists, easy video embedding, and more.
 All of this is offered at competitive prices.

 Want to try our platform before you commit?
 Take advantage of our 14-day risk-free trial.
 Test all of our streaming features with no strings attached.